 Understanding Files and Folders: Files are grouped together in folders.
-(In previous versions of Windows and DOS, the term directory was used.
+(In DOS and early versions of Windows, the term directory was used.
 Directory and folder are synonymous.)
 Folders can contain subfolders as well as files.
-For example, you might have a folder called BILLS, and within that folder you have some miscellaneous files along with two subfolders, PAID and OVERDUE.
-In turn, these subfolders contain files for each individual bill.
+For example, you might have a folder called BILLS, and within that folder you might have some miscellaneous files along with two subfolders, PAID and OVERDUE.
+In turn, these subfolders might contain files for each individual bill.

-Your root folder is the top-level folder that contains all other subfolders and files.
+The root folder is the top-level folder that contains all other subfolders and files.
 Usually, this is called C:\ and is the default folder when you boot your PC.
 The C:\ folder can contain many subfolders, which can contain other subfolders, and so on.

-Figure 1.9 shows a sample folder hierarchy.
+Figure 1.8 shows a sample folder hierarchy.

-Figure 1.9 Sample Folder Hierarchy
+Figure 1.8 Sample Folder Hierarchy

-Understanding Drives: Another concept you need to understand is drive.
+Understanding Drives: Another concept you need to understand is drives.
 While the root folder is referred to as C:\, the drive is referred to as C:.
-Your computer may have several drives-the hard drive might be C:, the 3 1/2" floppy drive might be A:, and if you have a CD-ROM drive, it might be designated D:.
+Your computer may have several drives-the hard drive might be C:, the 3 1/2" floppy drive might be A:, and the CD-ROM drive might be D:.
 If you are on a network, you probably have access to many drives.
-To find out how your system is organized, use the Windows Explorer, which is discussed later in this chapter.
+To find out how your system is organized, use the Windows Explorer, which is discussed in Appendix 3.

 Understanding Common File Extensions: Some file extensions are associated with particular applications.
-For example, files with an extension of .SAS are SAS programs, while files with a .DOC extension are usually Word files.
+For example, files with an extension of .SAS are SAS programs, while files with a .DOC extension are usually Microsoft Word files.
 Table 1.3 gives some common file extensions.